-Classic vegan Anzac biscuits packed with oats and coconut with a hint of caramel from golden syrup.
-You only need common pantry ingredients to make these irresistibly crunchy and chewy biscuits!
+Soft and chewy vegan Anzac biscuits that are packed with oats and coconut, with a hint of caramel.
+You only need common pantry ingredients to make these irresistible biscuits!

 Similar to my lamingtons and custard tart, Anzac biscuits are classic Australian and New Zealand snacks or desserts that are easy to make!